How to Resolve Gmail Error 400 Bad Request

 - Oversized File Attachment: Google allows specific file size for the attachments if the file is oversized then, it may show an error.

-- Back-end Issues in a Web Browser: It is found that the error is encountered because of back-end issues in the web browser.
-Not only web browser somehow Gmail is also involved in it.
+- Back-end Issues in a Web Browser: It is found that the error is encountered because of back-end issues in the web browser, but in this case not only web browser somehow Gmail is also involved in it.

 - Incorrect Server Setting: Gmail error 400 bad request is generated if the server setting is not enabled in a correct manner.
 Another reason is if a non-allowed character has inserted into the URL.